 These fares are discussed on this Australian Frequent Flyer thread: BA J Sale PER-BKK with many options

 7. British Airways (Comair) Business class in South Africa

 British Airways’ South African franchise, Comair, offers some good value Business class fares in and around South Africa!
 For example, you can fly from Cape Town, South Africa to Windhoek, Namibia for around $823 return in Business class, with all flights operating via Johannesburg.
 With this ticket, you would pick up a handy 200 Qantas status credits on a return booking (or 100 status credits one-way).

 Tickets from Port Elizabeth or Durban to Windhoek are slightly cheaper, but you’ll only earn 160 status credits for a round-trip booking.

 8. Sri Lankan Airlines Business sales from the Middle East to Asia

-From time to time, Oneworld member Sri Lankan Airlines offers great Business class specials on return flights from the Middle East to Asia.
-For example, flights from Abu Dhabi to Jakarta (via Colombo) were available for just $952 return, picking up 320 Qantas status credits.
+From time to time, there are some great Sri Lankan Airlines Business class specials on return flights from the Middle East to Asia.
+For example, flights from Abu Dhabi to Jakarta (via Colombo) with the Oneworld member airline have been available for just $952 return, picking up 320 Qantas status credits.

 Join the Qantas status run discussion on the Australian Frequent Flyer forum: Discussion/Q&A on Best QF Status Run Options